alexamies/buddhist-dictionary/web/corpus/luoyang-qielan-scroll1.md

 Source: Yang, A Record of Buddhist Monasteries in Lo-Yang, 53–54.

 ### Notes:
-The British style transliterations from Wang have been converted to Pinyin elsewhere.
+The old British style transliterations from Wang have been converted to Pinyin elsewhere.
 So Lo-Yang becomes Luoyang, Ching-lo Nunnery becomes Jingle Nunnery, and Chao-i Nunnery becomes Zhaoyi Nunnery.

 This passage is included in a collection of texts about accounts of Buddha’s birthday parades compiled by Venerable Jue Wei of Fo Guang Shan.
 See the book <em>Parading the Buddha</em> by  Venerable Juewei (2013) ISBN: 978-1-932293-83-8.
 Also see